AdobeDocs/campaign.en/help/v8/start/campaigns.md

 Adobe Campaign lets you create, configure, execute and analyze all marketing campaigns from a unified control center.

-:[!DNL :arrow_upper_right:]: Discover how to access and implement marketing campaigns in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/orchestrating-campaigns/about-marketing-campaigns/accessing-marketing-campaigns.html?lang=en#orchestrating-campaigns)
+[!DNL :arrow_upper_right:] Discover how to access and implement marketing campaigns in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/orchestrating-campaigns/about-marketing-campaigns/accessing-marketing-campaigns.html?lang=en#orchestrating-campaigns)

 ## Key steps to start